 Section 1: PAIN RELIEF

 This muscle is located in the gap between the side of your hip bone (pelvis) and the lumbar spine.
 It also attaches onto the last rib.
-Its job is to flex your spine sideways, forwards and also has an active role in movements of the pelvis and inhalation and exhalation.
+Its job is to flex your spine sideways, forwards and also has an active role in movements of the pelvis and inhalation.
 Pretty important.

 In the video I go through different ways to release the soft tissue by working on the so called trigger points and soft tissue mobilisation.
 Follow the instructions…

 The gluteus medius is essential for lower back health.
 This muscles performs many actions, some of which - hip extension, flexion, internal, external rotation and abduction.
 This muscle is a movement powerhouse, performing 5 out 6 available movements at the hip joint.
 This means that it is very easy for it to become tight and overworked if not looked after correctly.